-Recently Issued Accounting Standards - In March 2020, the Financial Accounting Standards Board, or FASB, issued ASU 2020-04, Reference Rate Reform (Topic 848): Facilitation of the Effects of Reference Rate Reform on Financial Reporting, or ASU 2020-04, to provide temporary optional expedients and exceptions to the contract modifications, hedge relationships, and other transactions affected by reference rate reform if certain criteria are met.
+Recently Issued Accounting Standards - In March 2020, the Financial Accounting Standards Board, or FASB, issued Accounting Standards Update, or ASU, 2020-04, Reference Rate Reform (Topic 848): Facilitation of the Effects of Reference Rate Reform on Financial Reporting, or ASU 2020-04, to provide temporary optional expedients and exceptions to the contract modifications, hedge relationships, and other transactions affected by reference rate reform if certain criteria are met.
 ASU 2020-04, which was effective upon issuance and may be applied through December 31, 2022, is applicable to all contracts and hedging relationships that reference the London Interbank Offered Rate or any other reference rate expected to be discontinued.
-We are currently evaluating the new guidance and the expected effect on our consolidated and combined financial statements and related disclosures.
+We do not expect the new guidance to have a material impact on our consolidated and combined financial statements and related disclosures.

 Recently Adopted Accounting Standards - In December 2019, FASB issued ASU No. 2019-12, Income Taxes (Topic 740): Simplifying the Accounting for Income Taxes, or ASU 2019-12, an amendment of the FASB Accounting Standards Codification.
 ASU 2019-12 simplifies the accounting for income taxes by removing certain exceptions for intraperiod tax allocations and deferred tax liabilities for equity method investments and adds guidance regarding whether a step-up in tax basis of goodwill relates to a business combination or a separate transaction.
 ASU 2019-12 is effective for fiscal years beginning after December 15, 2020, with early adoption permitted.
-We adopted ASU 2019-12 on May 1, 2021 and the cumulative effect of the adoption was not material to our consolidated and combined financial statements and related disclosures.
+We adopted ASU 2019-12 on May 1, 2021, and the cumulative effect of the adoption was not material to our consolidated and combined financial statements and related disclosures.